 Bags

-Reuse all of your carrier bags when shopping where possible or purchase some heavy reusable bags at your supermarket.
+Reuse your carrier bags when shopping where possible, or purchase reusable bags at your supermarket.
 Some supermarkets will accept bags back for recycling within the store.
-Plastic bags cannot be recycled and should be placed within the landfill bin ( green bin).

 Baths and bathroom suites

-Batteries (household and automotive)
+Batteries (car and household)

-Recycle car batteries at our Recycling Centres.
 Household batteries can be placed in a bag and tied loosely to the handle of the recycling trolley for collection.
-Where possible try and purchase re-chargeable batteries.
+Where possible, try and purchase re-chargeable batteries.

 Bedding

-Alternatively sheets and pillowcases can be secured in a bag and placed alongside your black box for collection.
 Duvets and pillows cannot be placed in textile banks.

 Bicycles

 Try to resell using the free adverts in the local press or your local supermarket.
 If you have outgrown your bike, perhaps a friend or family member could use it.
-Alternatively, bikes can be recycled at Recycling Centres.

 Biscuit wrappers